core-api/python-client/docs/index.md

-# CoreAPI - Python Client
+# Core API - Python Client

+Python client library for [Core API][core-api].

-The Python CoreAPI client allows you to interact with any API that exposes a supported schema or hypermedia format.
+Allows you to interact with any API that exposes a supported schema or hypermedia format.

 ## Installation